 IS THE GRANT REVIEW PROCESS KEPT CONFIDENTIAL?

 RAC works to make every aspect of its grant-making process as transparent as possible.
-We encourage anyone interested to sit in on a Citizen Review Panel meeting to observe how the process works.
+We encourage anyone interested to sit in on a Review Panel meeting to observe how the process works.
 We also list the names of panelists and readers on our website.
 Although we publicly announce the names of awarded grantees on our website and in the media, we responsibly keep confidential the names of applicants who are not approved for funding.

 CAN ORGANIZATIONS REAPPLY THE NEXT YEAR IF THEY DO NOT RECEIVE FUNDING THIS YEAR?

 Yes, eligible organizations not approved for funding are encouraged to reapply in the future.
-Applicants should review the comments received from the Citizen Review Panel to learn ways to improve their applications.
+Applicants should review the comments received from the Review Panel to learn ways to improve their applications.
 RAC staff provide technical assistance opportunities throughout the application period to help all organizations submit more competitive applications.

 IF MISTAKES WERE MADE IN REVIEWING MY ORGANIZATION’S APPLICATION, CAN I APPEAL MY RATING?